pnicto/database-systems-project/README.md

 # Connecting with other tools

-You can use [DBeaver](https://dbeaver.io/download/) or the VS Code extension to connect to the database with the following details.
+You can use [DBeaver](https://dbeaver.io/download/) or the Oracle VS Code extension to connect to the database with the following details.

 *   Host: localhost
 *   Port: 1521